Medesen/ML-portfolio/README.md

 A collection of machine learning projects I've built to demonstrate practical implementations, systematic evaluation, and production-oriented engineering practices.
 Each project includes complete documentation, reproducible Docker environments, and real-world datasets.

+NB: This is a work in progress.
+Projects will be added gradually, but probably not very rapidly, as I'm writing this in my spare time.

 ## Current Projects

 ### 1. RAG Pipeline - Retrieval System with Systematic Evaluation